 3. Phytic acid in Brown rice

-Brown rice also contain antinutrients like phytic acid have adverse effects on bioavailability of this whole grain nutrient (21).
+Brown rice also contains antinutrients like phytic acid that have adverse effects on the bioavailability of this whole-grain nutrient (21).

 How to cook brown rice?

-Brown rice takes longer time and high volume of water than white rice because of its outer layer.
+Brown rice takes a long time and a high volume of water than white rice because of its outer layer.
 For 1 cup soaked brown rice to 2 cups of water (500 mL) is required.
 It takes approximately 25- 30 min.
 And should be consumed within 24 hrs of its cooking (22).